John P. Keegan

 Background

-Dr. Keegan has volunteered and worked in a variety of areas of the rehabilitation counseling and social services fields for over 20 years.
-He has worked with children and adults with many different disabilities and chronic illnesses in Wisconsin, Colorado, Arizona, and New York.
-He provided counseling and community-based case management for adults with physical and psychiatric disabilities as well as substance use disorders.
-He also has a variety of experience in social services and education, including supervising housing programs for adults with disabilities, reviewing county long-term care services, coordinating volunteer and outreach programs at an AIDS service organization, and serving as an assistant counselor and baseball coach junior high school.
+Prior to working in higher education at Hunter College, Dr. Keegan worked, trained, or volunteered in a variety of areas counseling, social services, education, and criminal justice fields for over 20 years.
+He worked with children and adults with many different types of disabilities (physical, psychiatric, cognitive, intellectual, and addictions) in Wisconsin, Colorado, Arizona, Indiana, and New York.
+He provided counseling and community-based case management for adults with physical and psychiatric disabilities, as well as substance use disorders.
+He also has a variety of experience in social services and education, including supervising housing programs for adults with disabilities, evaluating county long-term care services, coordinating volunteer and outreach programs at an AIDS service organization, and serving as an assistant counselor and baseball coach in a junior high school.
+His doctoral training included personality and vocational assessment and adjustment counseling for the Wisconsin Department of Corrections and a one year pre-doctoral psychology internship in neuropsychological assessment and adjustment counseling.

 Teaching